Do You Let Dandelions Grow in Your Garden?

 In a saucepan bring the dandelion root tea/water to a boil and add the borax, simmer until dissolved.
 Place the mixture in a separate bowl until needed.
 In the saucepan, over low heat, combine the oils, stirring until the beeswax has melted.
 Remove from heat and slowly pour the water/borax mixture into the oils while stirring with a wire whisk.

 Place your saucepan in a sink or bowl of ice water and continue stirring until the mixture thickens.
-Add the essential oil and place into a wide mouth container.
+Add the essential oil and place it into a wide mouth container.

 Apple Dandelion Vinaigrette

 Place all ingredients in a tall sided bowl.
 Using a whisk or immersion blender, combine ingredients until slightly frothy.
-Pour over your favorite salad or use as a marinade for fish or poultry.
+Pour over your favorite salad or use it as a marinade for fish or poultry.
 Makes 2 servings.

 I am not a doctor, nurse, or trained herbalist.
 Just a mom trying to live as naturally as possible.
 You should do your own research and use your own discretion when using any herbal recipe like the dandelion root tea.
 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way!